MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online.md

 ## Exchange Online cross tenant authentication

 Use Server-Side Sync to synchronize Exchange Online mailboxes that reside on different Exchange Online tenants.
-Follow the stesp in this section to complate the prerequistites to set up a server profile with Exchange Online using Oauth cross tenant authentication.
+Follow the steps in this section to complete the prerequistites before you set up a Exchange Online server profile using Oauth cross tenant authentication.

 ### Configuration